-- National engagement and partnership with major U.S. research centers, including the Council on Foreign Relations, the American Society of International Law and the International Law Association, Columbia Law School and University of Virginia School of Law; - Teaching outside NWC at the International Institute of Humanitarian Law, the NATO Cooperative Cyber Defence Centre of Excellence, the IMO International Maritime Law Institute; the Rhodes Academy of Oceans Law and Policy and the Yeosu Academy of Law of the Sea; - Global engagement at the ministerial level and above with foreign partners, including the National Security Council of India, NATO North Atlantic Council and NATO Centers of Excellence, Foreign & Commonwealth Office of the United Kingdom, Ministry of Foreign Affairs of Vietnam, Organization of American States and the International Maritime Organization;
+- Production of international law books and scholarly articles on par or exceeding top tier law schools globally; - National engagement and partnership with major U.S. research centers, including the Council on Foreign Relations, the American Society of International Law and the International Law Association, Columbia Law School, and University of Virginia School of Law; - Teaching outside NWC at the International Institute of Humanitarian Law, the NATO Cooperative Cyber Defense Centre of Excellence, the IMO International Maritime Law Institute, the Rhodes Academy of Oceans Law and Policy and the Yeosu Academy of Law of the Sea; - Global engagement at the ministerial level and above with foreign partners, including the National Security Council of India, NATO North Atlantic Council and NATO Centers of Excellence, Foreign & Commonwealth Office of the United Kingdom, Ministry of Foreign Affairs of Vietnam, Organization of American States, and the International Maritime Organization.